Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 Compatibility with Transitions: if the mod Transitions from Lauriel is installed, none of the changes added by this component will show, because the dungeon is then accessible in "BG1 world", and Imoen in party then will just be the normal BG1 one without any SoD-specific dialogues.

-Compatibility with EndlessBg1: This component is not compatible with EndlessBG1's component "Korlasz' Dungeon is in BG1".
-It is also not needed: with "Korlasz' Dungeon is in BG1" from EndlessBG1, Imoen will also remain in the group in Korlasz' Dungeon.

 7 I4E in SoD: Imoen Returns to PC in First Coalition Camp (bd1000)
 -----------------------------------